assaf/zombie/README.md

 To start off we're going to need a browser.
 A browser maintains state across requests: history, cookies, HTML 5 local and session stroage, etc.  A browser has a main window, and typically a document loaded into that window.

-You can create a new `zombie.Browser` and point it at a document, either by setting the `location` property or calling its `visit` function.
-As a shortcut, you can just call the `zombie.visit` function with a URL and callback.
+You can create a new `Browser` and point it at a document, either by setting the `location` property or calling its `visit` function.
+As a shortcut, you can just call the `Browser.visit` function with a URL and callback:

+    Browser.visit("http://localhost:3000/", function (e, browser) {
+      // The browser argument is an instance of Browser class ...
+    })

 The browser will load the document and if the document includes any scripts, also load and execute these scripts.
 It will then process some events, for example, anything your scripts do on page load.
 All of that, just like a real